tapirdata/vinyl-tapper/README.md

 #### var tapper = tapper(options);

-creates a new tapper-stream.
+Creates a new tapper-stream.
 Available options:

 - `single`: If true, creates a tapper for a single data-stream.
 If false (default), create a tapper for a vinyl-file-stream.
 - `provideBuffer`: If true, 'tap'-events will provide a buffer.